Heraldry: Tinctures

 There are two basic types of heraldic fur, known as ermine and vair, but over the course of centuries each has developed a number of variations.
-Ermine represents the fur of the stoat, a type of weasel, in its white winter coat, when it is called an ermine.
+Ermine represents the fur of the stoat in its white winter coat, when it is called an ermine.
 It consists of a white, or occasionally silver field, powdered with black figures known as ermine spots, representing the black tip of the animal's tail.
 Ermine was traditionally used to line the cloaks and caps of the nobility.
 The shape of the heraldic ermine spot has varied considerably over time, and nowadays is typically drawn as an arrowhead surmounted by three small dots, but older forms may be employed at the artist's discretion.
 When the field is sable and the ermine spots argent, the same pattern is termed ermines; when the field is or rather than argent, the fur is termed erminois; and when the field is sable and the ermine spots or, it is termed pean.

 Vair represents the winter coat of the red squirrel, which is blue-grey on top and white underneath.
 To form the linings of cloaks, the pelts were sewn together, forming an undulating, bell-shaped pattern, with interlocking light and dark rows.
 The heraldic fur is depicted with interlocking rows of argent and azure, although the shape of the pelts, usually referred to as "vair bells", is usually left to the artist's discretion.
 In the modern form, the bells are depicted with straight lines and sharp angles, and meet only at points; in the older, undulating pattern, now known as vair ondé or vair ancien, the bells of each tincture are curved and joined at the base.
 There is no fixed rule as to whether the argent bells should be at the top or the bottom of each row.
 At one time vair commonly came in three sizes, and this distinction is sometimes encountered in continental heraldry; if the field contains fewer than four rows, the fur is termed gros vair or beffroi; if of six or more, it is menu-vair, or miniver.